cpraveen/cpraveen.github.io/comp/conda.md

-conda install pylint autopep8 # vscode wants these conda install clingo          # needed by spack conda install meshio          # to read gmsh grids conda install nose            # needed to use pyclaw conda install fortls          # needed to use vscode fortran conda install imageio         # to read images from url conda install tensorflow      # if you need this
+conda install pylint autopep8 # vscode wants these conda install clingo          # needed by spack conda install meshio          # to read gmsh grids conda install fortls          # needed to use vscode fortran conda install imageio         # to read images from url conda install tensorflow      # if you need this